ANZ (bank): Sponsorship

 In 2014, ANZ renewed its sponsorship with the Australian Open for a further five years.
 In 2015, ANZ held a campaign in sync with the Sydney Gay and Lesbian Mardi Gras.

 Symbols

 Logos

 ANZ has had a number of different logos throughout its history.
-Its current logo was designed by M&C Saatchi, and was introduced in 2009 to coincide with ANZ's ambition to be a major regional bank in the Asia-Pacific.
-The 2009 logo introduces a stylised three-petaled lotus which represents the trinity of Australia, New Zealand and Asia; the three core markets of ANZ.
+Its current logo was designed by M&C Saatchi, and was introduced in 2009 to coincide with ANZ's ambition to be a major regional bank in the Asia Pacific.
+The 2009 logo introduces a stylised three-petaled lotus which represents the trinity of Australia, New Zealand and Asia Pacific, the three core markets of ANZ.
+The central human shape represents its customers and its people.